johanna-gs/dotfiles/README.md

 This repository is used to set up the WSL2 environment by:
 * Installing useful commands with homebrew
-* Setting up zsh with useful plugins
+* Setting up zsh with useful plugins and functions
 * Installing IDEA and relevant fonts

 ## Setup